1031-Systems/1031_Delivery/Pico/README.md

 In the Pico part of the repo there is a file named commlib.py.
 This is the interface library for Hauntimator.py to talk to the hardware.
-In order for Hauntimator to load the right commlib, do_install creates a symbolic link in the Animatronics directory to the local commlib.py file.
+In order for Hauntimator to load the right commlib, do_install creates a pointer.py file in the src directory to the local controller installation.
 However, commlib.py can be relinked to other commlib.py files to support users developing controllers with other hardware or programming languages.  commlib.py has the purpose of